 What you'll find...

-Thrills and claustrophobia.
 Ever been on a gondola?
 We’re not talking about a romantic boat voyage for two through the canals of Venice.
 We’re talking a skytram-type scary can of people soaring through the air with hundreds of feet below to potentially plummet down.
 Can you tell that the gondola isn’t for everybody?
-While all five kids we had with us were excited to fly through the sky, this dad (Rob) was not!
+While the kids were excited to fly through the sky, I certainly was not!
 It wasn’t so bad, I guess, but I wasn’t stoked for the ride back down.
 I guess it’s a good family travel activity.

 We waited in line for the skyride and it was chilly.
 Or was that the staff manning the queues?
 Both actually.
 The service wasn’t stellar by any means.
 Anyway, we eventually got into the gondola and they jammed it full.
 Thank goodness nobody freaked out, because it was the perfect setup for a group panic attack.